Madrigal, Mendick homer as White Sox pound Twins 16-4

 TRAINER’S ROOM

 White Sox: 1B José Abreu will miss the entire series with left ankle inflammation.
 Abreu was injured sliding into home plate Sunday.
 X-rays were negative and an MRI showed inflammation.
-Chicago manager Tony La Russa said Abreu will possibly return for Friday night’s game in New York after an off day on Thursday.
+La Russa said Abreu will possibly return for Friday night’s game in New York after an off day on Thursday.

 Twins: C Mitch Garver left in the fourth inning with a bruised right knee.
 Garver took a pitch off the knee earlier in the game.
 The team said he’s considered day to day.
-He was replaced by Willians Astudillo, who was available after he was hit by a pitch on the left hand Sunday. … RHP Kenta Maeda will throw Tuesday to determine whether he will be able to make his next scheduled start as he deals with groin tightness. … OF Max Kepler was out of the lineup as he deals with a hamstring injury, and manager Rocco Baldelli said Kepler could need “a little time.” … Twins rookie Alex Kirilloff, on the injured list with a right wrist sprain, took batting practice and could begin a rehab assignment with Triple-A St. Paul this week.
+He was replaced by Astudillo, who was available after he was hit by a pitch on the left hand Sunday. … RHP Kenta Maeda will throw Tuesday to determine whether he will be able to make his next scheduled start as he deals with groin tightness. … OF Max Kepler was out of the lineup as he deals with a hamstring injury, and Baldelli said Kepler could need “a little time.” … Twins rookie Alex Kirilloff, on the injured list with a right wrist sprain, took batting practice and could begin a rehab assignment with Triple-A St. Paul this week.

 UP NEXT